Izenda7Series/docs/install/doc_installation_guide.rst

       Edit the file ``App\izenda_config.js``, replace the default value "WebApiUrl" with the correct ip and port:
       ``"WebApiUrl": "http://127.0.0.1:8888/api/",``

  This concludes the steps necessary to install Izenda using two separate websites.
-Please refer to the :ref:`Troubleshooting & Verifying the Installation` , :ref: 'Common Izenda Stand-alone Installation Issues' , and :ref: 'Editing the Configuration Files' guides below.
+ Please refer to the following guides below:
+ - :ref:`Troubleshooting & Verifying the Installation`
+ - :ref: 'Common Izenda Stand-alone Installation Issues'
+ - :ref: 'Editing the Configuration Files'

 Deploying Izenda as a Virtual Directory or Application
 ------------------------------------------------------